The Boss Baby: Family Business: Voice cast

+Other supporting roles include David Soren reprising his role as Jimbo and Nicholas Gist voicing the Triplets, replacing Eric Bell Jr. from the first film.

 Production

 Development

 On May 25, 2017, Universal Pictures and DreamWorks Animation announced a sequel to the 2017 film The Boss Baby, with an initial release date for March 26, 2021, with Alec Baldwin reprising his titular role.
 On May 17, 2019, it was announced that Tom McGrath returned as director and Jeff Hermann, whose credits include Bilby, Bird Karma, and Marooned, replaced Ramsey Ann Naito as producer.
 On September 17, 2020, Jeff Goldblum, Ariana Greenblatt (replacing Nina Zoe Bakshi), Eva Longoria, James Marsden (replacing Tobey Maguire and Miles Bakshi), and Amy Sedaris joined the cast, alongside returning actors Jimmy Kimmel and Lisa Kudrow.

 Animation

 Portions of production were done remotely during the COVID-19 pandemic.
 While the animation for the film was done at DWA Glendale, Jellyfish Pictures, who worked on How to Train Your Dragon: Homecoming and Spirit Untamed, used its production assets for Family Business.
 It also marked the final DreamWorks Animation film to have HP as their preferred workstation partner.
 Starting with The Bad Guys (2022), Lenovo would be their preferred workstation partner.